A Different Kind of Sailing Book

 - Skills of other sailors

 Prioritize by selecting three areas that will give you the biggest boost.
 Pick areas that are different from each other.
-Beware of picking areas with small benefit, such as boat tuning – concentrate on your skill as a sailor.
+Beware of picking areas with small benefit.
+Instead, concentrate on your skill as a sailor.

 Find the Best Ways to Learn